pforret/blog.splashing/_topic/city/marrakesh.md

 ---
 # Marrakesh

 Marrakesh or Marrakech  is the fourth largest city in the Kingdom of Morocco.
 It is one of the four Imperial cities of Morocco and is the capital of the Marrakesh-Safi region.
 The city is situated west of the foothills of the Atlas Mountains.
 Marrakesh is 580 km  southwest of Tangier, 327 km  southwest of the Moroccan capital of Rabat, 239  km  south of Casablanca, and 246 km  northeast of Agadir.

-The region has been inhabited by Berber farmers since Neolithic times.

 ## Unsplash photos